 That said, reporting — whether for sustainability or otherwise — comes with costs.
 It requires effective strategies, establishing efficient workflows, cross-company coordination, and thorough data collection, analysis, and disclosure.
 At Emerald, we help organizations navigate this process by providing “the means” for effective sustainability disclosure.
 No matter where you are on your transition, we can help you leverage the important concepts of ESG disclosure to integrate sustainability throughout your organization, turning it into a source of value through actionable goals and strategies.

-Bridging the Gap: From Accounting to Sustainability-Related Financial Reporting
+Bridging the GAap: From Accounting to Sustainability-Related Financial Reporting

 How sustainability is changing the landscape of business may not be immediately apparent to those not closely following developments across the market.
 It will not change the role of business in society to generate value; however, a more nuanced transition from profit-centric to purpose-driven is increasingly palpable throughout companies and boardrooms.
 This shift is inextricably linked to the increasingly important role of ESG in corporate strategy, but how do companies measure the impact of the resources they spend on sustainability?